jonathan-chao/Codingame/README.md

 *I'm not affiliated with codeingame.com.*

-All of these are my code for different challeneges on codeingame.com.
+All of these codes are for the different challeneges on codeingame.com.
-The language I am programming is Python.
+The language I am programming with is Python.